Nunie123/upstate_tech_cal_service/README.md

 Note:
 * Kudos to @Nunie123 for the initial development
 * All timestamps are in UTC.
-* Some of the description fields include HTML markup from the event services.
-This application does not verify that there is nothing malicious in the included markup.
+* The event description fields may include HTML markup.
+This application does not sanitize those fields and it's unclear if the upstream source should be trusted, so sanitize any output to avoid malicious XSS.